Ferdinand Sauerbruch: Biography

-Sauerbruch worked at the Ludwig Maximilian University of Munich from 1918 to 1927 on surgical techniques and diets for treating tuberculosis.
-From 1928 to 1949, he was the head of the surgical department at the Charité in Berlin, attaining international fame for his innovative operations.
-Because of his experience and extraordinary skills, he quickly attained an international reputation and operated on many prominent patients.
-At the same time, he was well known for his uncompromising and passionate dedication to all patients independent of their social, political or ethnic backgrounds.
+From 1918 to 1927, Sauerbruch worked at the Ludwig-Maximilians-Universität München on surgical techniques and diets for treating tuberculosis.
+From 1928 to 1949, he was the head of the surgical department at the Charité in Berlin, attaining international fame for his operations.
+Because of his experience and skill, he quickly attained an international reputation and operated on many prominent patients.
+At the same time, he was well known for his dedication to all patients independent of their social, political or ethnic backgrounds.

 Before World War II, the German Government awarded Sauerbruch the German National Prize for Art and Science.
 Sauerbruch's position towards the Nazi government is still the subject of debate.
-In his position, he was clearly in contact with the political elite but he was never a member of the NSDAP.
+In his position, he was clearly in contact with the political elite, but he was never a member of the NSDAP.
 However, he did support the political objectives of the NSDAP and encouraged other scientists to join it.
 In 1935, Prussian Minister President Hermann Göring appointed him to the Prussian State Council, and he remained a member through the end of the Nazi regime.
 He was a fervent nationalist who wanted to undo the "humiliation of Versailles" and was keen to show off his country as an advanced and sophisticated society.
 While he had accepted the German Nationalpreis, a short-lived German alternative to the Nobel Prize, it is said he also publicly spoke out for people who were persecuted (e.g. the Impressionist painter Max Liebermann).
 He was part of the so-called Mittwochsgesellschaft (de) (Wednesday Society), a group of scientists that included critical voices; and after 20 July 1944 he was arrested and interrogated by the Gestapo because his son Peter had ties to Claus von Stauffenberg.